 You also want fields that don’t get too wet over prolonged periods of the season, and this is especially critical in the period from planting through canopy.
 It can be challenging to get optimal results on fields with river-bottom or heavy gumbo soils.

 With organic production, field type matters.
 But it’s also true than almost any field that can be cultivated using conventional methods can also be a highly productive organic field.
 The key to success is having a solid plan and executing on it.

 What kind of yield drag should I expect?

-As you know, yield is difficult to predict in any production system.
-After all, farming is an outdoor sport!
+Yield is difficult to predict in any production system.
 That said, organic farmers have come to realize they can close the gap versus conventional yields.
 And sometimes even exceed them.

 Whether or not there is a yield drag really depends on the crop, the soil, and the execution.
-We have seen corn yields approach conventional rates when the right crop rotation is used.
+At AgriSecure, we have seen corn yields approach conventional rates when the right crop rotation is used.
 Organic soybean yields tend to be more challenging, usually because of weed management challenges, but even this can be overcome.
-At the end of the day, we are focused on profit.
+At the end of the day, you want to focus on profit.
 And selling crops at a premium of 2 to 3 times conventional prices is a key part of earning attractive profits with organics.

 How do you manage weeds without synthetic chemicals?

 Weed management is one of the top concerns for organic farmers.
 The good news is that it can be done, and it can be done successfully without synthetic pesticides.
 In fact, organic fields can get nearly the same level of control as conventional fields.
 You just have to create a plan and stick to it, use the right tools and equipment, and employ proven organic weed management practices.
 It helps a lot if you’re willing to try new techniques and approaches, too.

 Here’s the key steps to successfully manage weeds in organic production:

 - Develop and execute a proactive plan based on proven best practices – starting with the right transition plan.